Chapter 13 Bankruptcy Services

 Understanding the basics

-Sometimes, even people in Connecticut who have steady incomes may struggle with overwhelming debt.
-Filing for Chapter 13 bankruptcy may help those in such situations to regain control of their finances, without giving up property they might otherwise have lost.
-In order to know if this is the right option for them and what to expect from the process, it is helpful for people to have an understanding of the basics of Chapter 13 bankruptcy.
+Sometimes, even people with steady incomes may struggle with overwhelming debt.
+Filing for Chapter 13 bankruptcy may help you regain control of your finances, without giving up property you might otherwise have lost.
+In order to know if this is the right option for you and what to expect from the process, it is helpful to have an understanding of the basics of Chapter 13 bankruptcy.

 If you have a job and a home and you do not pass the means test for Chapter 7 bankruptcy, chances are you will qualify for Chapter 13.
 Often called the wage earner plan or debt repayment plan, you must agree to make your best effort to pay off as much of the debt as possible as proposed in your plan of reorganization.
 You will make one monthly payment to the Chapter 13 trustee, the amount of which is determined by your monthly take-home pay, less your monthly expenses.
 You don’t have to figure out which of your debtors gets what: the Chapter 13 trustee distributes the payments to your creditors.
 After three to five years, your remaining debts will be discharged.